aflavign/terraform-gitlab/README.md

 * A GitLab instance and GitLab Runner instance(s)
 * GitLab Runner instance(s) attached to external GitLab servers.

+By default, this will spin up a GitLab instance with one runner

 ## Usage
 1. Install [Terraform](https://www.terraform.io/downloads.html)